kibook/s1kd-tools/INTRO.md

     The **s1kd-defaults** tool is used to manage the files which contain default metadata for new CSDB objects.

-    The **s1kd-sns** tool can be used to organize the CSDB using a given SNS structure.

 2.  **Authoring:** These tools support the authoring process.

     The **s1kd-addicn** tool creates the notation and entity elements to reference an ICN in a data module.